SerenityOS/serenity/Documentation/NetworkBoot.md

 - The TFTP server root is `/srv/tftp/`
 - Bootloaders are located inside `/srv/tftp/boot/`
-- SerenityOS artefacts are located inside `/srv/tftp/serenity/`:
+- SerenityOS artifacts are located inside `/srv/tftp/serenity/`:
     - The prekernel is located at `/srv/tftp/serenity/prekernel`
         - You can find it at `Build/i686/Kernel/Prekernel/Prekernel`
     - The kernel is located at `/srv/tftp/serenity/kernel`